Jagjeet-Dhuna/pythonweatherapp/README.md

 ```

 ### Running the Application
-To run the application, simply execute the pythonweatherapp.py script:
+To run the application, simply execute the pythonweatherapp.py, enter a city location in the seach box and click the Search button.
+You can also select if you would like the temperature displayed in celsius or fahrenheit, using the redio buttons.